Leave comments or report a bug

 Why wildlife is more active at dawn and dusk

 Across the Sunshine Coast’s mix of bushland, rural roads and hinterland habitats, many native animals move around most actively between dusk and dawn.
-Reduced light makes it harder to see them early, and animals such as kangaroos, wallabies, wombats, possums and birds may appear suddenly.
+Reduced light makes it harder to see them early, and animals such as kangaroos, wallabies, possums and birds may appear suddenly.

 Collisions often occur when drivers try to get home before dark, as animals can seem to 'appear out of nowhere'.